nullism/sap/README.md

 ## How It Works

 1. A package containing some files is created and placed on your private server.
-2. The package is then installed via `sap save package-name` wherever the files are needed.
+2. The package is then installed via `sap install package-name` wherever the files are needed.

 ## Examples